AaronBecker/aaronbecker.github.com/projects.markdown

 permalink: /projects/
 ---

+Over time I've worked on quite a few software projects, most of which aren't worth mentioning and don't have any presence on the internet.
+But here are a few of the longer-lasting and more visible ones.

 ### [Daydreamer][]
 Daydreamer is a chess engine, meaning that it's a program that knows how to play chess.
 It uses UCI, a standard text